kilavila/nvim-gitignore/README.md

 # nvim-gitignore

-Fast way to generate gitignore files for your new projects!<br>
+Fast way to generate gitignore and license files for your new projects!<br>
-This plugin uses curl to make HTTP requests to GitHub's api: `https://api.github.com/gitignore/templates`
+This plugin uses curl to make HTTP requests to GitHub's api: `https://api.github.com/`

+## Updates
+- Added `Licenses` command

 ## Features
-- List gitignore templates from GitHub's list of templates
+- Generate gitignore files from templates
-- Select a template from a list which will create the file for you
+- Generate license files from templates

 ## Installation
 With [lazy.nvim](https://github.com/folke/lazy.nvim)